Vretu-Dev/Tinybrain-Sanctum/README.md

 Disables CASSIE voice announcements while keeping subtitles visible for immersive but silent gameplay.

 ### 🔧 NewUpdateFixes
 Fixed some of the terrible changes Northwood made in the 13.5 update.
-(Cola Speed/HP Drain, Jailbird Flash and SCP-500)
+(Cola Speed/HP Drain, Jailbird Flash and SCP-500).

 ### 👓 NoGoggles
 Prevents SCP-1344 (Wallhack Goggles) from spawning naturally in the game world.

 ### 🔥 ScatterGun
 Custom item shotgun with improved parameters.
-Naturally spawning in 079 Chamber
+Naturally spawning in 079 Chamber.

 ### 🌀 SCP-1162
 Allows players to exchange items in SCP-173’s chamber (original plugin by `xRoier`, recompiled for the latest Exiled version).